 As we enter new areas in managed and secure programming, we need to complement our skills and expertise with partners' expertise in security.
-Some of these partners may be early stage companies that are operating with more limited capital and/or management expertise than established firms.
-If our partners are unable to develop and deliver solutions that we need to integrate into our managed and secure programming solutions, our product might be delayed and we might have to locate alternate partners and suppliers or develop the technology ourselves.
+Some of these partners are early stage companies that are operating with more limited capital and/or management expertise than established firms.
+Other partners are very large companies where prioritizing work with us may be difficult in light of competing priorities.
+For some of our earlier stage partners, we have demanded unique product features and capabilities in exchange for NRE payments, pre-paid royalties, marketing incentives and sales cooperation.
+If our partners are unable to develop and deliver solutions that we need to integrate into our managed and secure programming solutions, our products might be delayed, we might have to locate alternate partners and suppliers or develop the technology ourselves, and we would still be responsible for paying any related pre-paid royalties or NRE payments.